seanMj/FileTypeOrganization/README.md

+# FileTypeOrganization by. sean jesky

-# FileTypeOrganization (Runs on Windows And Linux without any changes)
+(Runs on Windows And Linux without any changes within Main, just copy main into a project for Visual Studio, wont work otherwise..)
 Organize a filesystem by file type, makes analysis of a system easier for people who need to quickly comb through a system that isn't their own, or people who just want to run a program for fun.

     Unlike the StarSaver program, this program will go through a